 This, amongst a broader variety of subjects, we’ll expound in discussion with co-editor of the Loeb series and professor Glenn Most, Mirte Liebregts and Hugo Koning.
 The evening will be moderated by Diederik Burgersdijk.

 Glenn Most is an American classicist and comparatist, teaching as a Professor of Ancient Greek at the Scuola Normale at Pisa.
 He is co-editor of the nine new instalments of the Loeb Classical Library we’ll be discussing the 12th of April.

 Diederik Burgersdijk is lecturer Latin at Radboud University and researcher at the Allard Pierson Museum, University of Amsterdam.
-His most recent book about religious matters from Late Antiquity till the present time, De Sluipwesp en de Lelien, was published in Dutch at Athenaeum Publishers.
+His most recent book about religious matters from Late Antiquity up to the present time, De Sluipwesp en de Lelien, was published in Dutch at Athenaeum Publishers.